 If the received PPDU is UHR TB PPDU, the PHY entity shall continue receiving the UHR-STF and UHR- LTF for an UHR TB PPDU shown in Figure 38-79 (PHY receive procedure for an UHR TB PPDU).
 If a STA receives an UHR TB PPDU and the TRIGVECTOR parameters are not present in its PHY entity, the STA shall use Equation (36-108) to calculate the predicted duration of the UHR TB PPDU.

-If U-SIG indicates the received PPDU is UHR ELR PPDU and 3 ELR validate bits are all ones and STA-ID value matches the 11 LSBs of the AID of the receive STA, the PHY entity shall continue receiving the UHR-STF and UHR- LTF and ELR-SIG shown in Figure 38-80 (PHY receive procedure for an UHR ELR PPDU).
+If U-SIG indicates the received PPDU is UHR ELR PPDU and the three ELR validate bits are all ones and STA-ID value matches the 11 LSBs of the AID of the receive STA, the PHY entity may skip the ELR-MARK detection and continue receiving the UHR-STF and UHR- LTF and ELR-SIG shown in Figure 38-80 (PHY receive procedure for an UHR ELR PPDU).

-If L-SIG, HT-SIG, VHT-SIG, HE-SIG, or U-SIG is not valid in other non-ELR PPDU modes, or during receiving non-HT PPDU or HE ER SU PPDU, the ELR capable PHY entity should begin detecting ELR-MARK for UHR ELR PPDU as shown in Figure 38-80 (PHY receive procedure for an UHR ELR PPDU).
+If L-SIG, HT-SIG, VHT-SIG-A, HE-SIG-A, or U-SIG is not valid which refers to either an invalid CRC, parity check or PPDU is filtered out by checking the contents in the corresponding SIG field , the ELR capable PHY entity should begin detecting ELR-MARK for UHR ELR PPDU as shown in Figure 38-80 (PHY receive procedure for an UHR ELR PPDU).
 The PHY entity shall detect the ELR-MARK using the known MARK sequence corresponding to its current BSS color.

-If the PHY entity is in parallel multiple receive procedures and ELR-MARK is not detected, the PHY entity should continue with other non-ELR PPDU receive procedures.
+If the PHY entity is in parallel receive procedures and ELR-MARK is not detected, the PHY entity should continue with other non-ELR PPDU receive procedures.

-If the PHY entity got invalid SIG in receiving L-SIG, HT-SIG, VHT-SIG, HE-SIG, or U-SIG in other non-ELR PPDU mode and ELR-MARK is not detected, the PHY entity should continue with other non-ELR PPDU receive procedure to set PHY- CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU

-If ELR-MARK is detected, or the received PPDU is UHR ELR PPDU intended for the STA that is detected from U-SIG, the PHY entity shall continue receiving the UHR-STF and UHR- LTF and ELR-SIG for a UHR ELR PPDU shown in Figure 38-80 (PHY receive procedure for an UHR ELR PPDU).
+If ELR-MARK is detected, or the received PPDU is UHR ELR PPDU intended for the STA that is detected from U-SIG such that the ELR-MARK detection is bypassed, the PHY entity shall continue receiving the UHR-STF and UHR- LTF and ELR-SIG for a UHR ELR PPDU shown in Figure 38-80 (PHY receive procedure for an UHR ELR PPDU).
 The PHY entity shall check the CRCs of ELR-SIG1 and ELR-SIG2.

-If the CRC protecting ELR-SIG1 is not valid, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHY- CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in L-SIG as defined in Equation (36-108) if L-SIG passes, unless it receives a PHY- CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation).If L-SIG does not pass, neither a PHY-RXEARLYSIG.indication nor a PHY-RXSTART.indication primitive is issued.
+If the CRC protecting ELR-SIG1 is not valid, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHY- CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in L-SIG as defined in Equation (36-108) if L-SIG is valid, unless it receives a PHY- CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation).If L-SIG is not valid, neither a PHY-RXEARLYSIG.indication nor a PHY-RXSTART.indication primitive is issued.

 If the CRC protecting ELR-SIG1 is valid, the UL/DL does not contain an intended value, the PHY entity shall issue a PHY-RXSTART.indication(RXVECTOR) then issue a PHY-RXEND.indication(Filtered).
-The PHY shall maintain PHY- CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in ELR-SIG1 as defined in Equation (38-109) unless it receives a PHY- CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation).
+The PHY shall maintain PHY- CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in ELR-SIG1 as defined in Equation (38-110) unless it receives a PHY- CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation).